 Fillings are the most common treatment to stop the spread of cavities (dental caries) caused by tooth decay.
 The comprehensive dentists at Total Care Dental in Madison provide composite resin fillings for cavity treatment.
-Our professionals provide only the best dental restoration services, ensuring you have a beautiful, long-lasting smile.
-We keep up with the latest innovations and standards in restorative dentistry to make sure you receive only the best, most complete care for your teeth.
+Our professionals provide life-changing dental restoration services, ensuring you have a beautiful, long-lasting smile.
+We keep up with the latest innovations and standards in restorative dentistry to ensure you receive only the best, most complete care for your teeth.

 Madison Dentists Recommend Composite Fillings over Amalgam

 By bonding directly to your teeth, composite fillings restore most of the original strength of your tooth.
 Silver amalgam fillings do not bond to the tooth and can expand/contract with temperature changes, making them more likely to cause tooth fractures.
-Since broken teeth are very expensive to restore, composites can save a lot of expenses over the long run.
-Composite fillings are recommended because:
+Since broken teeth are very expensive to restore, composites can save a lot of expenses in the long run.
+3 reasons we recommended composite fillings include:

-- Composites are mercury-free.
-Mercury in fillings is viewed by some as being toxic.
+Composites are mercury-free.
+Mercury in fillings for some patients can be toxic.

-Though composite resin fillings have become the most popular choice for fillings because they match the tooth color better than silver fillings, the best dental filling is no filling at all.
+Composite Resin fillings have become a popular choice due to their effective ability to match a tooth's color better than silver fillings.
+Though, the best dental filling is no filling at all.
 Preventative dental health care will keep your teeth strong and flaw-free.
 Brushing your teeth twice a day with fluoride toothpaste, flossing daily, eating a balanced diet, and regularly visiting your TCD dentist will keep your teeth cavity-free.
-If decay causes cavities and stains, trust Total Care Dental for the best restorative dentistry services including bonded veneers and fillings.
+If decay causes cavities and stains, trust Total Care Dental for the best restorative dentistry services, including bonded veneers and fillings.